bcgov/patroni-postgres-container/docs/yaml_configuration.rst

 -  **key3**: ``1.4``
 -  **key4**: ``"RandomString"``

-Tags are visible in the :ref:`REST API <rest_api>` and ``patronictl list`` You can also check for an instance health using these tags.
+Tags are visible in the :ref:`REST API <rest_api>` and :ref:`patronictl_list` You can also check for an instance health using these tags.
 If the tag isn't defined for an instance, or if the respective value doesn't match the querying value, it will return HTTP Status Code 503.